OWI Involving Property Damage

 - With a blood alcohol concentration (BAC) of .08 or higher; or

 It’s important to remember you don’t have to retain a blood alcohol concentration (BAC) level of .08 to be charged with OWI.
 Officers can arrest you for OWI if they have enough probable cause that you were driving inebriated.
-For example, you may pass a breathalyzer test, but an officer could still arrest you if you exhibit signs of disorientation, dizziness and slur your words.
+For example, you may pass a breathalyzer test, but an officer could still arrest you if you exhibit signs of disorientation, dizziness, and slur your words.

-Since law enforcement aren’t bound to the .08 legal limit rule it’s important you don’t submit to chemical testing without thought.
+Since law enforcement isn’t bound to the .08 legal limit rule it’s important you don’t submit to chemical testing without thought.
 It might be the best decision to refuse the chemical test altogether because it will just provide the prosecution with hard scientific evidence of your inebriation in court.
 In some cases, it’s best to refuse and spend some time in jail so that you have a much higher chance of success at your OWI trial.